atomisthq/docs/docs/developer/first_delivery.md

 import { goal, GoalInvocation, pushTest } from "@atomist/sdm";
 ```

-Our `pushTest` function will take two arguments: a name, and a function which performs the filtering logic.
+Our `pushTest` function will take two arguments: a name (which is useful for identification with Atomist logs), and the function which performs the filtering logic.
 Let's set up another skeleton function which sets up our logic:

 ```typescript
 export const modifiesReadme = pushTest(